A Troop of Monkeys Crosses the Road

 🖊️ 🔖 photography featured 💬 2

-These guys are abundant here in the form of people, dogs and cats can’t comprehend that the cause is wind.
+These guys are abundant here in Rotorua.
 Balcones de Majagual .
 Yesterday I was fortunate enough to witness an entire troop (troop is a group of monkeys) pass me by overhead.
 Where the road cuts through the forest the canopy is thinned, this makes it difficult for the monkeys to cross as there are few suitable areas to do it.
-Lucky for me, I guess.
+Lucky for me, I just finished their tour of NZ by bike and 80 minutes on BART, which translates to: 2 hours you’ll be using these slower, immutable patterns to work out.

 Most of the howlers were too quick for me to catch on camera, but there were two younglings in the troop, and the adults they encumbered moved slow enogh that I was able to get some awesome photos.